 Good Medical Practice 2013 requires doctors to notify the General Medical Council (GMC) if they are criticised by the coroner at an inquest.
 It is of course also open to a deceased patient’s family or the coroner themselves to notify the GMC if they have concerns.

-We are experienced in assisting witnesses to draft witness statements and can advise you on any risks or difficult questions you may face when called to give evidence at the inquest.
-We offer sensible and practical advice, and can help you decide whether to accept representation which may be provided by your employer, or instruct your own lawyer.
+We are experienced in assisting witnesses to draft witness statements and can advise you on inquest procedure and the issues you may face when called to give evidence .
+We offer sensible and practical advice, and can help you decide whether to accept representation which may be provided by your employer, or whether it may be necessary to instruct your own lawyer.

 We also regularly act as advocates at the coroner’s court at pre inquest reviews and the inquest itself.
 Our breadth of experience in working with healthcare professionals and health and care organisations/providers means that we can advise on any further investigations which might arise from the coroner’s inquest, such as criminal proceedings or referrals to your regulator.